 After all, when we like someone, we are more flexible with our expectations.
 We go to bat for them.
 That includes explaining to the hiring manager why, in spite of the candidate’s not being an exact match for the role, she or he is worth talking to.

-A recent example of this is a job seeker I know who was managing a paint store and wanted to become a financial planner.
+A successful disruptive cover letter example brings to mind a job seeker I know who was managing a paint store and wanted to become a financial planner.
 But, at 35 years old, he wasn’t the recent grad many of the companies were looking for in their entry-level roles.

 When I asked him why he wanted to make the change, he explained that in the last year his father had died unexpectedly.
 Upon his father’s death, he took over the family finances and learned that his dad had left his mom in near financial ruin.
 He jumped in and taught himself as much as he could.
 Eventually, he helped save his mom from bankruptcy and even got her to a place where she had a small amount of monthly income to retire on.

 He said he was passionate about becoming a financial planner because, after seeing what happened with his parents, he wanted to do what he could to make sure it didn’t happen to other families.
 Needless to say, when he shared this in a disruptive cover letter and sent it to several recruiters in the financial planning industry, they all wanted to meet him.
 He ended up with multiple job offers and successfully switched careers.
-However, had those recruiters not read his story, they would likely have missed out on an amazing hire!
+However, had those recruiters not read his story in his disruptive cover letter, they would likely have missed out on an amazing hire!

 Which leads to my final point...

 Recruiters, the more guidance you give job seekers in terms of the types of stories you want to hear, the better.
 I recently posted a job on Indeed and was very specific about the type of disruptive cover letter I wanted.
 The quality of candidates who applied to my jobs increased enormously.